Hasstatas/MFA-scanner/CONTRIBUTION.md

-# 🛡️ Security Assessment and Vulnerability Detection Team GitHub Workflow Guide (Last updated on 29 Aug)
+# 🛡️ Security Assessment and Vulnerability Detection Team GitHub Workflow Guide (Last updated on 2 Sept)
 This guide will provide you with the steps to get started to contribute to the Evidence Collector and Validator scanner as a team

 ## 📂 Repository Model